Personal injury Trust Investment

 Do you need to inform the Benefits Agency that you have a personal injury trust?

-Do I need a personal injury trust if I’m not on state benefits?
+Do I need a personal injury trust if I’m not on state benefits or do not need care?

 The short answer is that nobody needs a personal injury trust investment.
-Most people set them up to avoid affecting their state benefits.
+Most people set them up to avoid affecting their state benefits and to shelter assets against the future costs of care.

 If you are not on state benefits this is a difficult decision, as you would probably rather retain full control over your compensation award.
 If this is the case, you may not want to set up a personal injury trust.